ยท 4 min read ยท ๐ŸŽ Teachers Prompt Guides

 10 ChatGPT Prompts Every Teacher Should Save

-These aren’t generic prompts.
-Each one has been tested and refined to produce classroom-ready output.
-Copy them, save them, customize them.
+These are different.
+Each prompt has been tested and refined to produce classroom-ready output.
+Theyโ€™re specific enough to work on the first try, and flexible enough to customize for your situation.
+Copy them, save them, make them yours.

 1. Standards-Aligned Lesson Plan